The following are answers to frequently asked questions:

 The year of sale can be a clue to the model year, but like automobiles, the boat industry often changes model years before the calendar year.
 Typically boats made after the first of August are titled as models of the next calendar year.
 The model year transition can take place as early as June.

 Most dealers order boats on speculation, and it is common to find a boat that sat at a dealership for some time before actually being sold.
 Thus you might find a 1983 Whaler that was built in 1982 and not sold until 1985, or some similar situation.
-The factory also used to mold boats on speculation, which meant a boat hull could be molded and left unfinished for some time until being built into a particular style of Whaler to fulfill a dealer's order.
+The factory also used to mold boats on speculation, which meant a boat hull could be molded and left unfinished for some time until being built into a particular style of Boston Whaler boat to fulfill a dealer's order.
 Modern manufacturing processes have eliminated this practice, and all Whalers are now only built to order for sales to dealers.

 Because of the factors mentioned above, the date of sale may precede the model year of the boat by one year or may follow the model year by perhaps a year or more.